gcallah/MiscWriting/VoiceOfCommunity/voices.md

 "The kinship community is invariably defeated by the military community when the two come in confrontation" (22).

-As the kinship based societies fell, one after another, to societies organized upon military lines, the quest began for a way to tame this military form of organization and turn the new unity that it created towards higher goals than mere killing and conquest.

 In the golden age of Athens, the conflict between kinship based community and military based community became acute.
 The tragic playwrights dealt with this theme repeatedly.
-But, as Nisbet demonstrates, the greatest of the thinkers dealing with this conflict was Plato.
+But the greatest of the thinkers dealing with this conflict was Plato.
 As he puts it, "Such was the power of his portrait of the political community that it has remained for some twenty-five hundred years the major inspiration of all other portraits of this form of community".

-The other great figures of this tradition include the body of elite Roman lawyers who bequeathed us Roman law, Machiavelli, Bodin, Hobbes, and Rousseau.
+The other major portrayers of this form included Machiavelli, Bodin, Hobbes, and Rousseau.

 As the Roman Empire declined, a new form of community arose in its wake, specifically oriented around religious
 practice: the religious community.
-After highlighting the importance of early Christianity in the Roman Empire, Nisbet continues to discuss Augustine, medieval Christendom, the effects of Luther, Calvin, and the French philosophes on that social order,
+After highlighting the importance of early Christianity in the Roman Empire, Nisbet continues to discuss Augustine, medieval Christendom, the effects of Luther, Calvin, and the French philosophes on that social order.
 He notes that in the revival of thinking about religious community in the 19th century, secular sociologists, such as Comte, Durkheim, and Weber, played an important role.

 The next form Nisbet takes up is the revolutionary community.
 He argues that this form of community is born with the